ADZYYYY/splunk-threat-hunting-lab/hunts/H003-git-hook-global-persistence/README.md

 ```
 - This is the system level Git config for Git for Windows installed in the user's AppData, it applies to all of the user's Git operations
 - The modification was confirmed via the lock-file-to-rename pattern in the USN journal: `.gitconfig.lock` created → data added → renamed to `.gitconfig`, which is Git's atomic write behaviour

-### MFT/USN Journal — Using forensic artefacts to show the file created/rename events